Ichigomaxi/spatio-temporal-graph-builder/README.md

   use_gt: True
   tracking_threshold: 0.5
 ```
 `use_gt`: Use Ground truth edge labels instead of edge predictions for tracking
+`debbuging_mode`: If true then only processes the first 5 graphs.
+`visualize_graph`: If true then it visualizes the Graph in 3D.
+`save_graphs`: If true then the inferred mot_graphs are saved in a pickle file.
+This is used for visualizing these graphs on a local machine.
+`save_single_graph_submission`: obsolete param.
+`tracking_threshold` : Determines the threshold used in the Greedy Rounding method.
+Typically  0.5 because it is binary classification.

 ### Global Tracking ###
 (Architecture part 1 - 4, with global tracking)